Electrocutioner: Miscellaneous

-An unidentified Electrocutioner makes a cameo appearance in the Batman: Arkham Knight prequel comic.
+An unidentified Electrocutioner appears in the Batman: Arkham Knight prequel comic.
 This version claims to be an underling of Lester Buchinsky, having acquired several of his prototypes and modified them using Wayne Industries technology.
-Following the events of Batman: Arkham City, this Electrocutioner attacks Batman, who defeats him quickly as well before leaving him for the GCPD.
-However, the Arkham Knight finds Electrocutioner first and kills him.
+Following the events of Batman: Arkham City, this Electrocutioner attacks Batman, who promptly defeats him and leaves him to be apprehended.
+However, the Arkham Knight finds Electrocutioner before the police and fatally shoots him.